-In complexity theory this is termed "Amortised Analvsis" [1].
+In complexity theory this is termed "Amortised Analysis" [1].
 A significant challenge of this technique is designing the abstraction of the machine state.
 Hofmann & Jost [2], [3] solved this problem for heap-space consumption, and produced an automatic inference, at the expense of restricting the potential to depend linearly on the structure of objects within a machine's memory.
 In this paper, we extend this technique to cover WCET analysis, covering two simple real-time control examples.
-An interesting improvement in the way we apply the amortised analysis technique is that the potential contributed by each memory object is assigned on a per-reference basis.
-Rather than counting references, we simply consider the point where aliasing is introduced.
-This allows us to assign differing potential to states which have many memory objects in common, but which differ slightly.
-The assignment of potential on a per-reference basis is a major improvement over previous work, such as that by Okasaki [4].
+A major improvement in the way we apply the amortised analysis technique over previous work, such as that by Okasaki [4], is that potential is assigned on a per-reference basis rather than the pure heap memory state.
+However, we do not count references, but simply consider the points where aliasing is introduced in an isolated fashion.
+This change allows us to assign a differing potential to states having an identical heap memory state.
+The assignment of potential on a per-reference basis is a major improvement over previous work,